 Manually

-If you decide to perform finish day manually you need to use the function “Finish Day”.
-By pressing the finish day button the POS will increase its internal z-count and finalize all sales.
+If you decide to perform finish day manually, you need to use the function “Finish Day.”
+By pressing the Finish Day button, the POS will increase its internal z-count and finalize all sales.

-If you want to create a finish day button you can find a detailed guide for setting up buttons here: Create POS Buttons / Button Configuration
+If you want to create a finish day button, you can find a detailed guide for setting up buttons here: Create POS Buttons / Button Configuration.

 Automatically

-You can also set up an automatic finish day.
-You can do that under Settings > POS Profiles > Select the applicable POS Profile > Automatic End of Day.
-Once this option is enabled you are required to set a time when the end of day should be performed.
-Enter in the hour and minutes in 24-hour time (i.e. 01 hour(s) 30 minute(s) for 1:30 A.M. or 23 hour(s) 15 minute(s) for 11:15 P.M.)
-Note: If the point of sale is turned off at that time the end of day will be performed once the POS is turned on again.
+Enter the hour and minutes in 24-hour time (i.e. 01 hour(s) 30 minute(s) for 1:30 A.M. or 23 hour(s) 15 minute(s) for 11:15 P.M.)
+Note: If the point of sale is turned off at that time, the end-of-day will be performed once the POS is turned on again.

 Print Out